Last updated February 23rd, 2022.

 As a result of rising interest in Philippine real estate, an increasing number of developers have built new projects in the country.
 Not all of them are equal though.
 Low-quality developers may present issues like delays and structural problems, which can undermine any investment.

 Therefore, when purchasing real estate in the Philippines, choosing the right company to buy from is key.

-Philippine developers worth doing business with must have a substantial number of successful projects under their belts.
-They should also have high marks from customers and real estate professionals.
+Philippine developers worth doing business with must have a substantial number of successful projects in their history.
+They should also have positive reviews from customers and real estate professionals.

 The following companies meet or exceed these criteria to be among the top 10 Philippine property developers.

-Ayala Land is the main planner behind one of Manila’s most desirable neighborhoods: Bonifacio Global City (BGC).
+Ayala Land is the main planner behind what is arguably Manila’s most desirable neighborhood, Bonifacio Global City (BGC).

 1. Ayala Land

-Ayala Land, Inc., is one of the Philippines’ largest and most established property developers.
+Ayala Land is certainly one of the Philippines’ largest and most established property developers.